We can use Gmail SMTP to manage our outgoing emails and receive them in our inbox when properly configured with the Postfix program.

-Run below command to install Postfix along with other mail utilities on Ubuntu cloud.
+Run the below command to install Postfix and other mail utilities on the Ubuntu cloud.

 sudo apt-get install mailutils

-During installation, you will be prompted to provide additional information and configure Postfix.
+You will be prompted to provide additional information and configure Postfix during installation.
 First, it will ask to select the best suitable server settings.
-Since we are going to use SMTP, select the Internet option from the list and hit [Enter] button.
+Since we are going to use SMTP, select the Internet option from the list and hit the [Enter] button.

 Next, you will be asked to set the fully qualified domain name FQDN.
 This is nothing but the domain extension that you want to receive the email from.

 We should generally set this same as hostname.
-Hence, fill in the same and hit on [Enter] button.
+Hence, fill in the same and hit the [Enter] button.
 In my case, the hostname is:

-You can always reconfigure the Postfix using below dpkg command:
+You can always reconfigure the Postfix using the below dpkg command: